Paul has an enthusiasm for exploring the world of spiritual well being which he wishes to share in all that he writes.

 Pass The Peas

 It is not often that I chance to see a pea.
 There could be one hiding somewhere below, one that perhaps escaped my plate.
-It would be more likely, however, that where there is one pea, there will be many, And this was good news for the New England settlers in the seventeenth century.
+It would be more likely, however, that where there is one pea, there will be many.
+This was good news for the New England settlers in the seventeenth century.

 The field pea grows abundantly, and it was with this humble crop, that these early settlers enjoyed a great success.
-These peas were life giving and, perhaps, life saving.
-They were baked and they were boiled, and there were usually plenty leftover from the harvest, enough so that they could be stored dry to be used during the winter months often in the form of pease porridge, served steaming hot, a perfect cold weather dish.
+These peas were life giving and, perhaps, lifesaving.
+They were baked and they were boiled, and there was usually plenty left over from the harvest, enough so that they could be stored dry to be used during the winter months often in the form of "pease porridge", served steaming hot, a perfect cold weather dish.
 And it was during these harsh seasons that the simple pea was much appreciated.

-Over the years, pease porridge was eventually replaced by the more well known New England baked beans which were often served with a hard crusted rough brown bread which was broken into pieces suitable for scooping.
+Over the years, pease porridge was eventually replaced by the more well-known New England baked beans which were often served with a hard crusted rough brown bread which was broken into pieces suitable for scooping.
 It is not very likely that any of them escaped anyone's plate.
-The beans notwithstanding, it is quite possible that those beautiful peas made there way to the early settlers' thanksgiving festival plates.
+The beans notwithstanding, it is quite possible that those beautiful peas made their way to the early settlers' thanksgiving festival plates.
 So please pass the peas.